How to make arroz con leche

 My variation on the Mexican arroz con leche is with warming spices, which I love to use this time of year anway, so mostly cinnamon, cloves and star anis.
 Very very good with poached pears!
 But with regular fresh fruit this is also a quick and easy dessert.

-And because I was recently treated to a beautiful package with products from Alpro soja with (among other things) Almonddrink (unsweetened) en Alpro soy light I used this for the arroz con leche this time.
+And because I was recently treated to a beautiful package with products from a Dutch company that makes soy and almond milk, I used this for the arroz con leche.

 - 1 cup pandan rice

 - 1/2 cup dried cranberries